 To improve the results, you can create ads and content that’s highly-targeted.
 Or maybe you can enhance the user experience and give better guides and materials for using your product or service.

-Thankfully, you’re not a part of the 45% without a website.
+Your website is your most critical asset for online marketing ROI.
 You can use the following to track the ROI of your site’s performance.

 Here, you want to determine which parts of your website is receiving the most traffic.
 Is it your homepage, landing pages, products page or particular blog posts?